Bert Selen: Early life

 Selen was born in Kessel-Eik, The Netherlands.

 Musical career

-At age 17, Selen he moved to the United States with his former band.
+At age 17, Selen moved to the United States with his band.
 Selen assumed producer duties on their first record.
-As interest for his services mounted, he started working with local and international acts.
-Broadening his focus to include the TV and film business, his songs appeared on national primetime shows such as “Parks and Recreation" (NBC) and "The Mentalist" (CBS).
-At age 23, his work on "Rules of Engagement" (Sony/CBS) earned him a BMI Film & Television Awards for "Composing for a Top Grossing Prime Time Television Show", being the youngest composer in the room.
+He then worked with local and international music acts.
+His songs appeared on various tv shows.
+At age 23, his work on Rules of Engagement (Sony/CBS) earned him a BMI Film & Television Award for Composing for a Top Grossing Prime Time Television Show, the youngest composer in the room.